-The Company's board of directors (the "Board") consists of the following individuals: David M. Cole, Sunny Lowe, Henrik Lundin, Larry M. Okada, Geoff Smith and Michael D. Winn.
+The Company's board of directors (the "Board") consists of the following individuals: Dawson Brisco, David M. Cole, Sunny Lowe, Henrik Lundin, Geoff Smith, and Michael D. Winn.
 The Board has determined that Messrs.
-Lundin, Okada and Smith and Ms. Lowe are "independent directors" under Section 803A of the NYSE American Company Guide (the "Company Guide").
+Brisco, Lundin, Smith and Ms. Lowe are "independent directors" under Section 803A of the NYSE American Company Guide (the "Company Guide").

 The Directors of the Company are required to manage the Company's business and affairs and thereby protect the interests of the shareholders of the Company.
 The Board is also responsible for ensuring that the Company acts ethically, honestly and with integrity.
-The Company's standing committees are comprised of an Audit Committee, a Compensation Committee, an Environmental Social and Governance ("ESG") Committee; and a Nominating Committee.
+The Company's standing committees are comprised of an Audit Committee, a Compensation Committee, an Environmental Social and Governance ("ESG") Committee, and a Nominating Committee.
 The Board has determined that all the members of the Audit, Compensation, ESG and Nominating Committees comprised solely of independent directors, based on the criteria for independence prescribed by of the Company Guide.
-A copy of the mandate of the Board is available for viewing on the Company's website at: Board Mandate
+A copy of the mandate of the Board is available for viewing on the Company's website at: https://emxroyalty.com/corporate/governance/